Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 <summary><span class="abs-pill">ABS</span></summary>
 <div style="font-size: 95%; margin-top: 10px; text-align: justify;">
 <span>
-Applied researchers often face a dilemma regarding whether to include lagged dependent variables.
-When the outcome exhibits state dependence but lagged terms are omitted, standard estimates can be biased.
-Following Angrist and Pischke (2009), many rely on a “bracketing relationship”, treating specifications with and without lagged outcomes as bounds for the true causal effect.
-In this paper, we demonstrate that this heuristic breaks down in staggered two-way fixed effects settings.
+It is often for applied researchers to face a dilemma whether to include lagged dependent variables or not.
+Following Angrist & Pischke (2009), much research relies on a so-called bracketing relationship, treating specifications with and without lagged outcomes as bounds for the true causal effect.
+In this paper, we demonstrate that this heuristic can break down in staggered two-way fixed effects settings.
 </span>
 </div>
 </details>